- vernakalant hydrochloride

 Valvular heart disease

-In patients with valvular heart disease, there was a higher incidence of ventricular arrhythmia events in vernakalant patients.
+In patients with valvular heart disease, there was a higher incidence of ventricular arrhythmia events in vernakalant patients until 24 hours after dosing.
+Within the first 2 hours, ventricular arrhythmia occurred in 6.4 % of patients treated with vernakalant versus none after placebo.
 These patients should be monitored closely.

 Other diseases and conditions not studied

-Furthermore, BRINAVESS has not been evaluated in patients with clinically meaningful valvular stenosis, hypertrophic obstructive cardiomyopathy, restrictive cardiomyopathy, or constrictive pericarditis and its use cannot be recommended in such cases.
-There is limited experience with BRINAVESS in patients with pacemakers.
+Furthermore, it has not been evaluated in patients with clinically meaningful valvular stenosis, hypertrophic obstructive cardiomyopathy, restrictive cardiomyopathy, or constrictive pericarditis and its use cannot be recommended in such cases.
+There is limited experience with vernakalant in patients with pacemakers.

 As the clinical trial experience in patients with advanced hepatic impairment is limited, vernakalant is not recommended in these patients.